alpinecodex/windpress/README.md

-# Windpress Tailwind and WordPress Starter Theme
+# WindPress Tailwind and WordPress Starter Theme

 Welcome to Windpress, a lightweight, modern, and performance-centric WordPress theme.
-It has been crafted using the utility-first CSS framework, TailwindCSS, and is built on [CoyWolf's Starter Theme](https://coywolf.pro/webdev/wordpress-starter-theme/).
+It has been crafted using the utility-first CSS framework, TailwindCSS, and is built on [Coywolf's Starter Theme](https://coywolf.pro/webdev/wordpress-starter-theme/).
 This theme is perfect for those who want a sleek and modern design, combined with the flexibility and power of WordPress.

 ## 🚀 Getting Started